 - Observe people's hands.
 First, for anatomy: how the fingers look in various positions, how lines show and change, how certain details are dependent on tension, etc. Second, for diversity: how do male hands differ from female hands?
 How do they change with age?
 With body weight?
 Could you recognize someone by their hands?

 - Make quick energy sketches of hands, from any source – yours, other people's, photos.
-Don't worry about them having correct proportions or even looking like much, this is about capturing expression.
+You can find some stock photos of hands on Envato Market.
+Don't worry about your sketches having correct proportions or even looking like much; this is about capturing expression.

 - Draw your own hands in various positions and, using a mirror, from various angles, making sure to deconstruct them into the simplest possible forms (the equivalent of drawing a stick figure and then fleshing it out).
 You can also start with the energy sketch and build on that (as we have done with the full figure) before finally refining the details.
 In the sketches below the under-sketch is very light but in some you can just see the broad simple shapes used.

 Envato Tuts+ tutorials are translated into other languages by our community members—you can be involved too!Translate this post